oliverscheer/bicep-email-communication-service/README.md

 dotnet run
 ```

+## Setting up the Azure Communication Service

+You just run the file `email.bicep` against your Azure Subscription.

+If the infrastructure is set up completely, you just need to add your domain configuration and let Azure verify it.

+After that you are ready for the next step.

 ## Sending Emails with Azure Communication Services in .NET Using DotNetEnv

 Modern applications often require the capability to send transactional and marketing emails to users.
 Azure Communication Services provides a robust platform for enabling email communication within your applications.
 In this article, we'll explore how to send emails using Azure Communication Services in a .NET application while effectively managing sensitive information using DotNetEnv.